My brain is trying to find an analogous lived experience that is similar to what we are living through now. I’m not sure anything quite fits.

 Yes, of course, meetings could feel like an interruption, and I have hard a hearty laugh or two at that circulating meme that says “I guess we’re about to find out how many of these meetings really could have been emails.”
 But at least meetings were a scheduled interruption that allowed me to make choices in how I juggled my projects.
 Lately I am in a free for all of throwing screens at Holden with a wink and a prayer just to make a 5 minute phone call.

 Garrett’s job, on the other hand, is a different kind of stress.
 We are on week two of our own self imposed lockdown.
+We are always wearing disposable masks, clean our hands with sanitizer, wash hands regularly and other safety measures against the virus.
 We are not leaving the house unless absolutely necessary, and really only seeing my mom.
 The challenge here is that he works in Transportation Finance, and the Governor is calling Transportation work “essential” at this time.
 No easy telecommuting is possible, mostly because they don’t have laptops despite their primary mode of completing work being is email and excel.

 So far, my mom is safe and healthy (and isolating, except for seeing us) and she has been a saint by coming over as much is humanly possible to play with Holden and help out.
 If I had my way, because she is 66, I would have her totally isolating.
 But I know that would be difficult for her emotionally, and honestly I literally couldn’t work without her help.
 Having her be here 40 hours a week isn’t reasonable or expected, so for now we are just doing our best and grateful she is a nearby resource.